 Transrectal ultrasound is also the modality of choice for directing brachytherapy seeds into the prostate gland.

 The primary indication for MRI of the prostate is in the evaluation of prostate cancer after an ultrasound guided prostate biopsy has confirmed cancer in order to determine if there is extracapsular extension 1-2,4.
-Increasingly MRI is also being used to detect and localise cancer when the PSA is persistently elevated, but routine TRUS biopsy is negative.
+Increasingly MRI is also being used to detect and localize cancer when the PSA is persistently elevated, but routine TRUS biopsy is negative.
 Both the American College of Radiology (ACR) and European Society of Uroradiology (ESUR) advocate the use of multiparametric-MRI in prostate imaging 20.

 MRI-guided prostate biopsy is also being used, particularly in those cases where TRUS biopsy is negative but clinical and PSA suspicion remains high 12.
 Following radical prostatectomy, patients with elevated PSA should also be examined using MRI.